FoxoTech/methylcheck/README.md

 ## Quality Control (QC) reports

 Methylcheck provides multiple report formats and flavors.
-These include a python clone of Illumina's Windows software (Bead Array Controls Reporter) and a PDF/excel report based on Genome Studio's QC plots.
+These include a python clone of Illumina's Windows software (BeadArray Controls Reporter) and a PDF/excel report based on Genome Studio's QC plots.
 These highlight any irregularities with a sample's array processing (Bisulfite conversion, staining, fluorescence variation, etc) in a simple summary format.

 #### run_qc()